EOSIO/eosio.cdt/docs/09_tutorials/10_nested_containers.md

 ### How To Run The *.sh* Scripts

-There are over 100 cleos commands related to the use of various nested-containers in total and they are listed in the comments of all the *.cpp* files before each corresponding eosio action.
+There are over 100 cleos commands related to the use of various nested-containers in total and they are listed in the comments of the *.cpp* files before each corresponding eosio action.
 Two *.sh* scripts are provided to facilitate the test and the verification of these cleos commands.

 Before you run each of the two *.sh* scripts, you need to make sure your default wallet is unlocked, and replace EOS6...r2C with your own development key.
 In a development environment, you may need to restart nodeos.

 Before you can use the *./nestcontn2kv/doNestContainerKV.sh*, you must run the *enable-kv.sh* script to enable the [KV_DATABASE protocol feature](https://developers.eos.io/manuals/eos/v2.1/release-notes/index/#key-value-tables-8223-9298) for the nodeos you intend to connect to.
 The *enable-kv.sh* script is located in the *eos/contracts/enable-kv/* subdirectory in the latest release of the eos repository.

-Also it is important to read the comments placed at the beginning of the two *.sh* script files for more detailsj and follow those instructions as well.
+Also it is important to read the comments placed at the beginning of the two *.sh* script files and follow those instructions as well.
 After you got through those preparation steps, execute the following two scripts in the root directory of your local repository on your bash console:

 ```sh
 ./nestcontn2a/doNestContainer.sh
 ./nestcontn2kv/doNestContainerKV.sh
 ```

-### Get Suitable *.abi* Types
+### Construct Suitable *.abi* Types

-The *.abi* type of a primitive type such as `uint16_t` is simple, it is just `uint16`, however the *.abi* types of containers and especially nested-containers must be carefully considered to make sure the corresponding user data can be pushed into the EOSIO block chain correctly using cleos commands and/or web APIs.
+The *.abi* type of a C++ primitive type such as `uint16_t` it is defined by EOSIO as `uint16`, however the *.abi* types of containers and especially nested-containers must be carefully considered to make sure the corresponding user data can be pushed into the EOSIO block chain correctly via cleos commands and/or web APIs.

 You can inspect the *.abi* types a C++ EOSIO contract defines and/or uses in its corresponding *.abi* file.

 For example:

-* The *.abi* type of `std::vector<uint16_t>` or `std::set<uint16_t>` is `uint16[]` ending with `[]`
+* The *.abi* type of `std::vector<uint16_t>` or `std::set<uint16_t>` is `uint16[]` and ends with `[]`
-* The *.abi* type of `std::optional<uint16_t>` is `uint16?` ending with `?` which means the allowed value is either `null` or `uint16_t`
+* The *.abi* type of `std::optional<uint16_t>` is `uint16?` and ends with `?` which means the allowed value is either `null` or `uint16_t`

 Logically it follows that the *.abi* type of `optional<vector<uint16_t>>` is `uint16[]?`.
 However, if you define an action, in your C++ EOSIO contract code, which uses `optional<vector<uint16_t>>` directly as below: